Calculating the cost of fraud isn’t pleasant or easy. Let’s do it anyway

 Then, there are a few recurring costs:

-- Monthly fees (or percentage-based transaction, which can be harder to monitor)
+- Monthly fees or micro fees (or percentage-based transaction, which can be harder to monitor)

 - Accounting costs